-Financial assets classified as FVTPL are initially recorded at fair value.
+Financial assets classified as FVTPL are initially recorded at fair value and transaction costs are expense in profit or loss.
 Subsequent to initial recognition, these financial assets are remeasured at fair value and any gain or loss arising from the change in fair values is recognised in profit or loss.
 Equity instruments that do not have a quoted market price in an active market and whose fair value cannot be reliably measured are carried at cost.